 Are pickleball courts included in this plan?

-By popular demand, pickleball court renovations and additions were included in the Parks & Recreation Master Plan.
-As listed above, the 2021 Parks Improvement millage plan has similarly take pickleball courts into account.
-You can view details by viewing section 8 of the Parks and Recreation master plan linked above under resources.
+By popular demand, pickleball court renovations and additions were included in the Parks and Recreation Master Plan.
+As listed above, the 2021 Parks Improvement Millage plan has similarly taken pickleball courts into account.
+You can view details by viewing section 8 of the Parks and Recreation Master Plan linked above under resources.

-What if upon further planning, a project does not cost the full amount listed above?
+What if, after further planning, a project does not cost the full amount listed above?